Vincit/multi-user-test-runner/_includes/latest/README.md

 The other options to change the expected class are to do it in `@Before` method or in the test method itself.
 This can be achieved by calling `authentication().setExpectedException()` method.
-The exception is reset to default value before each test method.
+The exception is reset to default exception before each test method.

 ## Creating Custom Users